andreafallas/primo-icons/README.md

 # A set of icons designed to allow easy differentiation of content item types within discovery services.

+If you are a librarian, information specialist, or interested in optimising discovery services for your users then these icons are for you.

-These icons were developed as a result of user experience research conducted on the Ex Libris Primo discovery service, in collaboration with the University of Sussex.
+These icons were developed as a result of user experience research conducted on the Ex Libris Primo discovery service, in collaboration with the University of Sussex Library.

 More information on the research is available here:
 - http://onlinelibrary.wiley.com/doi/10.1002/leap.1075/full